pkjmesra/PKDevTools/docs/index.rst

 Running it once with pre-defined inputs
 ---------------------------------------

 You can also run it as a one time job in any scheduler with pre-defined options.
-For example ``./pktoolscli.py -a Y -o X:12:10 -e`` (or ``pktoolscli.exe -a Y -o X:12:10 -e`` if you're executing with the exe) will run the scanner for all Nifty stocks and find all stocks matching CCI filter, save the results in xlsx file and exit. ``./pktoolscli.py -a Y -o X:12:9:2.5 -e`` will run the scanner (menu option ``X``) for all Nifty stocks (menu option ``12``) to find volume gainers (menu option ``9``) with at least the volume multiplier of 2.5 (input variable ``2.5``), save the results in xlsx file and exit (menu option ``-e``).
-Passing in the ``-p`` option for example ``pktoolscli.py -a Y -p -o X:12:6:1 -e`` will also silence all command line prints/outputs and just run silently for the given options, save results and exit.
-Try and see all options with ``./pktoolscli.py -h``.
+For example ``./PKDevToolscli.py -a Y -o X:12:10 -e`` (or ``PKDevToolscli.exe -a Y -o X:12:10 -e`` if you're executing with the exe) will run the scanner for all Nifty stocks and find all stocks matching CCI filter, save the results in xlsx file and exit. ``./PKDevToolscli.py -a Y -o X:12:9:2.5 -e`` will run the scanner (menu option ``X``) for all Nifty stocks (menu option ``12``) to find volume gainers (menu option ``9``) with at least the volume multiplier of 2.5 (input variable ``2.5``), save the results in xlsx file and exit (menu option ``-e``).
+Passing in the ``-p`` option for example ``PKDevToolscli.py -a Y -p -o X:12:6:1 -e`` will also silence all command line prints/outputs and just run silently for the given options, save results and exit.
+Try and see all options with ``./PKDevToolscli.py -h``.

 Running it at regular intervals
 -------------------------------

 If you want to runn it at regular intervals, you can just pass the interval in ``-c`` command line option.
-For example, ``./pktoolscli.py -a Y -o X:12:6:1 -c 180`` will run it every ``180`` seconds with console outputs also being printed.
+For example, ``./PKDevToolscli.py -a Y -o X:12:6:1 -c 180`` will run it every ``180`` seconds with console outputs also being printed.
 If you'd just like it to run as a cron job without console outputs, you may also pass the ``-p`` parameter.
-For example, ``./pktoolscli.py -a Y -p -o X:12:6:1 -c 180``
+For example, ``./PKDevToolscli.py -a Y -p -o X:12:6:1 -c 180``

 Understanding the Result Table
 ------------------------------